8-bit Julia set art in python

 There is a lot of room for personal preference: I have demonstrated the effects of choosing different c values, colourmaps, resolutions.
 However, you can even do stuff like ‘zoom’ onto a certain area of the fractal by changing

 But my personal favourite is the image I showed you at the start of this post.
 That lovely rich purple combined with the 8-bit pixelation gives the image an other-worldly charm.

-I hoped you like seeing that maths and python can sometimes make beautiful children.
-Fork me on GitHub to experiment some more.
+Play around with the code on GitHub to experiment some more.
 The code therein is very similar to what I’ve shown in this post, except I’ve also included the code to generate the animations and test different colourmaps.